olofhagsand/grideye_agent/README.md

 ### 3.6 Local test run

-Once the plugin source code has been written, it is possible to run the test as stand-alone.
-This is useful for verifying, validating and debugging the test:
+Once the plugin code has been written, you can run the test as stand-alone.
+This is useful for verifying, validating and debugging:

 ```
    gcc -o grideye_http grideye_http.c